Gravitational wave constraints on the primordial black hole dominated early universe: Early isocurvature induced gravitational waves

 The Kernel of the last piece in Eq.~\eqref{eq:phsplit} has the largest contribution from the terms in Eq.~\eqref{eq:sourceterm} which contain the largest number of time derivatives.
 From Eq.~\eqref{eq:c1c2} we see that, before any integration, the Kernel in the late RD has a factor $x_{\rm eva}^8$, where $x_{\rm eva}\equiv k\tau_{\rm eva}=2k/k_{\rm eva}$.
 This is a huge enhancement for the smallest scales since in the PBH reheating scenario $k_{UV}/k_{\rm eva}\gtrsim 5000$.
 We derive the analytical expressions for the kernel in Appendix~\ref{App:kernel}.
 The GW spectrum for the second contribution in Eq.~\eqref{eq:phsplit} is derived in Ref.~\cite{Papanikolaou:2020qtd}.

 Now, we can estimate the spectral density of GWs of the resonance as follows.
 We first note that although the early isocurvature power spectrum peaks at $k\sim k_{\rm eq}$, the kernel \eqref{eq:irdapp} has an additional $k^8$ power which shifts the peak of the integrand to the smallest scales at $k\sim k_{\rm UV}$.
 Thus, we shall focus only on scales that entered the horizon before PBH-radiation equality, that is $k\gg k_{\rm eq}$.
-In this case we have from Eq.~\eqref{eq:conversionfinal} that the transfer function deep inside eMD is given by
+In this case we have from Eq.~\eqref{eq:conversionfinal} that the transfer function during the transition is given by{

-Note that by momentum conservation the UV cut-off leads to a cut-off of the GW spectrum at $k\leq2k_{UV}$ and the IR cut-off to $k\geq 2k_{\rm eq}$.
+where we used the suppression due to the eRD from Eq.~\eqref{eq:conversionfinal} and the suppression factor $\xi$ due to the transition from Eq.~\eqref{eq:xi}.} Note that by momentum conservation the UV cut-off leads to a cut-off of the GW spectrum at $k\leq2k_{UV}$ and the IR cut-off to $k\geq 2k_{\rm eq}$.
 We derive the GW spectrum for $k<2k_{\rm eq}$ in Appendix~\ref{App:kernel}.
-After plugging Eq.~\eqref{eq:tmd} and the dominant contribution to the kernel \eqref{eq:irdapp} in the last part of Eq.~\eqref{eq:phsplit} we find that

-It should be noted that Eq.~\eqref{eq:phrld} is valid for any isocurvature model which has an early matter dominated stage followed by an instantaneous reheating.
+After plugging Eq.~\eqref{eq:tmd} and the dominant contribution to the kernel \eqref{eq:irdapp} in the last part of Eq.~\eqref{eq:phsplit} we find that { } It should be noted that Eq.~\eqref{eq:phrld} is valid for any isocurvature model which has an early matter dominated stage followed by an instantaneous reheating. {It is important to note that Ref.~\cite{Inomata:2019ivs} showed that even though evaporation has a finite duration, the instantaneous approximation together with the suppression factor $\xi$ matched well with the numerical results of the GW spectrum.}

 In order to perform such integral it is useful to change variables to $y\equiv \left((u+v)c_s-1\right){x_{\rm eva}}/{2}$ and $s\equiv u-v$, which has a Jacobian equal to $1/(c_sx_{\rm eva})$.
 Then, as a good approximation we evaluate the integrand at $y=0$ except for the divergent cosine integral \cite{Inomata:2019ivs}.
-By doing so we arrive at an approximate formula for the large $k$ part of the GWs spectrum deep inside the lRD \eqref{eq:OMGWC} given by
+By doing so we arrive at an approximate formula for the large $k$ part of the GWs spectrum deep inside the lRD \eqref{eq:OMGWC} given by { } where \cite{Inomata:2019ivs}